 A. Practical Applications

-B. Relevant Laws, Regulations, and Policies
+B. Relevant Laws, Regulations, or Policies

 C. Implications